Dennis Boyd (American football)

-Dennis Boyd (born November 5, 1955) is an American former professional football for the Seattle Seahawks of the National Football League (NFL) from 1977 to 1982.
+Dennis Boyd (born November 5, 1955) is an American former professional football player for the Seattle Seahawks of the National Football League (NFL) from 1977 to 1982.
 He played college football for the Oregon State Beavers before being selected in the third round of the 1977 NFL draft with the 58th overall pick.
 He played for the Seahawks in 59 games over five seasons.